Male educators bring their own style to Tuggerah

 “Having so many male educators is obviously a bit different, but families have overwhelmingly embraced the experience.
-We’re basically 100% full and we have an exceeding rating, so we must be going something right!”
+We’ve been over 100% full and have now extended our capacity to 100 students!
+We also have an exceeding rating in all seven quality areas, so we must be going something right!”

 Why are there so few men working in childcare?

 The success of centres like Goodstart Tuggerah raises the question of why there aren’t more men working in childcare.

 According to Simone Miller, Goodstart’s Workforce Pathways, Partnerships and Diversity Manager, the low numbers of male educators we see in Australia are not uncommon.

 “Very low male participation in the ECEC workforce is an international phenomenon,” Simone said.

 “There are pockets of higher participation in Europe.
 For example in 2015 Norway had 10% male representation and Denmark 8%, but generally below 5% is the norm.

 “Low pay is a factor, but a significant challenge to greater male participation in childcare are perceived stereotypes about their compatibility with the industry.